MishaMost/MishaMost/README.md

 ---
 ### :man_technologist: ABOUT ME:

-I am a beginner QA engineer, I completed QA courses with the highest mark Freelanced on two web applications and one mobile game, very motivated to gain new knowledge and experience.
+I am a beginner QA engineer, I completed QA courses with the highest mark.
+Freelanced on two web applications and one mobile game, very motivated to gain new knowledge and experience.

 ### :man_technologist: SKILLS & TOOLS::